-Since 2006, OOSKAnews has launched five weekly email newsletters geared to the information needs of senior strategic decision-makers in all the disparate “constituencies” in the world of water.
+Since 2006, OOSKAnews has launched the world's first Daily Water Intelligence Briefing, and five weekly email newsletters geared to the information needs of senior strategic decision-makers in all the disparate “constituencies” in the world of water.
 OOSKAnews "Weekly Water Reports" deliver market-leading, timely, reliable news coverage of government and policy developments; infrastructure and the water industry; environment; risk; food security; energy security.

 David Duncan holds a law degree (LLB) from the University of Edinburgh, Scotland, UK.